TheLZY/TheLZY/README.md

 🐍 I'm mainly using Python currently

-💡 Fun fact about me: I may learn CS if not fot the Covid-19
+💡 Fun fact about me: I may learn CS if not experiencing the Covid-19